platformsh/platformsh-docs/docs/src/languages/java/migration.md

 ### Overwrite

-If you are using some frameworks that follow the [Twelve-Factor App](https://12factor.net/), mainly the [third term](https://12factor.net/config) such as Spring, Eclipse MicroProfile Config, Quarkus, Micronauts, and so on, that is easy because you can overwrite the configuration on the application file without add any dependency.
+If you are using a framework that follows the [Twelve-Factor App](https://12factor.net/) methodology, particularly the [third point](https://12factor.net/config), you will be able to configure the application directly from environment variables.
+Examples of such frameworks include Spring, Eclipse MicroProfile Config, Quarkus, and Micronauts.

 The services information are on the as **PLATFORM_RELATIONSHIPS** [environment that will exist only on a runtime](https://docs.platform.sh/development/variables.html) that is A base64-encoded JSON object whose keys are the relationship name and the values are arrays of relationship endpoint definitions.